This post may contain affiliate links. Please read our disclosure policy.

 - Feel free to swap the spaghetti with a different kind of pasta.
 Bucatini or linguine would work well.

 Will you give this bacon and leek pasta a try?
-Questions?
-Let me know in the comments below!
+If you have any questions or want to leave a review, let me know in the comments below!
+You can also tag me #saltandlavender on Instagram.

 Bacon and Leek Pasta